How To Get To Rinca Island

 If you’re deciding between Rinca Island and Komodo Island to see the magical Komodo dragons, I highly recommend Rinca Island.

-Since Rinca Island is one of the many islands that make up Komodo National Park, you must pay several fees to enter.
-The entrance fee for Rinca Island includes:
+Since Rinca Island is one of the many smaller islands that make up Komodo National Park, you must pay several fees to enter at the national park office.
+The entrance fee for Loh Buaya on Rinca Island includes:

 - Ranger fees